premdas92/demo-project/README.md

-# Dubai Municipality - Static Website
+# Demo Project - Static Website

 This project is a static website built using **HTML**, **CSS**, and **jQuery**.
 The CSS is generated from **SCSS** using **node-sass**.
 The website contains several sections such as navigation, banners, tabs, and more.